Bartholomey/the_lake_redoubt/julija/00_prologue.md

 **4**

-*Opravičilo za Julijin izbruh.* — The horror’s story shape was not planned but came spontaneously.
+*My apology for Julija’s outburst.* — The horror’s story shape was not planned but came spontaneously.
 The vampire girl dwells in a house that she can’t escape.
 The time outside is moving, but nobody ever knocks on the door or can be seen from inside.
 Absurd and sad – like that scene of her imagining herself falling down a cliff and, still conscious, hearing her mother or someone whom she in that moment regards as her mother, saying, “You are disgusting.”
 One time, when she is descending the stairs, she sees a centipede hide behind a huge painting.
 As it refuses to come out, she murmurs to it slowly, “You are not supposed to be here,” and proceeds to move at a snail’s space past it, slowly turning towards it.
 Then comes the twist: Julija becomes ‘me’, someone unnamed.
 Enter the regrets, the void, and, finally, ‘me’ longing to become her again – to experience beauty yet again.

 **5**

-*Slika.* — More than ten years ago, I had a near-drowning accident and was revived after several minutes.
+*The Image.* — More than ten years ago, I had a near-drowning accident and was revived after several minutes.
 At the moment when I was pulled out of the water, my heart did not beat.
 When I was clinically dead, I saw a square, fortress-like building; well, it really was a red-only fortress with perfectly square bricks.
 It was perfect architecture.
 When I was revived, I felt immense fear emanating from the memory of that image, as if it was a hellish place, yet when ‘I was there’, I felt nothing, as if I were a disembodied observer.
 The horrific feeling when I remembered that image went away after a month or so.
 Why did it go away?
 Why can I only remember the image?

 ...